Contact Us

 Pros

-Data management: Cybersecurity consultants argue that the most valuable features are data discovery, categorization, and (DSPM).
+Data management: Cybersecurity consultants argue that the most valuable features are data discovery, data categorization, and data security posture management (DSPM).

-Data matching: Users express that Cyera (DSPM) can match and identify massive complex data, including Canadian-specific health data, US patient data, and other mixed business data from over 17 different businesses.
+Data matching: Users report that Cyera (DSPM) can match and identify large, complex datasets, including Canadian-specific health data, US patient data, and other mixed business data from over 17 businesses.

 Cons

-On-premise coverage: Users think that the solution may expand its data security services to on-premises.
+On-premises coverage: Users believe the solution may expand its data security services to on-premises environments.

 Reporting: Some users complain that reporting is still in its early stages and that there isn’t enough helpful dashboarding/KPI information.

-OneTrust Privacy & Data Governance Cloud (DSPM) helps companies to continuously analyze data and security posture, ensuring that data posture is understood based on data type and location.
+OneTrust Privacy & Data Governance Cloud (DSPM) helps companies continuously analyze data and their security posture, ensuring data posture is understood by data type and location.

 Features:

-- Data discovery: Discover unknown data and determine whether it is sensitive data or creates a data security concern.
+• Data discovery: Identify unknown data and determine whether it is sensitive or poses a data security risk.

 Integrations: ALTR, Amazon Athena, Amazon DynamoDB, Apache Hive, Apache Kafka, Auth0, Broadcom, HubSpot, Google Cloud Platform, IBM Security, MongoDB, Okta.